Estimate Time10 min

 The NIIT applies to people with modified adjusted gross income (MAGI) above $200,000 for single filers and $250,000 for couples filing jointly.
 The tax of 3.8% is on top of capital gains taxes.
 So for people paying long-term capital gain rates, they can be as high as 23.8%, not including state and local taxes, which can push your tax rate even higher.

-The tax is levied on net capital gains, dividends, and interest income.
-In addition to sales of securities, it applies to interest on bank accounts and CDs, dividends, rental income, and house sales for those living in the house for at least 2 of the last 5 years, where the net gain exceeds the $250,000 exemption for single filers and $500,000 for couples filing jointly.
+The tax is levied on net realized capital gains, dividends, and interest income.
+In addition to income from securities, it applies to interest on bank accounts and CDs, rental income, and house sales for those living in the house for at least 2 of the last 5 years, where the net gain exceeds the $250,000 exemption for single filers and $500,000 for couples filing jointly.

 Social Security benefits, tax-exempt interest from municipal bonds, and retirement account withdrawals are exempt, but the income from all three can increase your modified adjusted gross income to a point where it enters the threshold and you may have to pay the NIIT.